 We’ve always enjoyed the fun that comes from visiting Six Flags Great Adventure’s media events.
 It’s cool to be the first to go on their new rides, see how holiday lights transform the park, or how one year’s Halloween Fright Fest event will be better than the previous one.
 A few years back attending Six Flags Great Adventure Fright Fest marked a new milestone for my oldest son.
 As the media event for Fright Fest fell on his 12th birthday, we decided it was the perfect time for him to check out the thrills and chills of Six Flags Great Adventure Fright Fest Fright by Night.
-That was 2 years ago.
+That was 3 years ago.
 Since then, it’s become a family tradition for us to visit Fright Fest.
 He might be older, but that doesn’t mean he hasn’t gotten scared or spooked by the monsters and creatures at this New Jersey Haunted Halloween attraction.
 As a mom, I get some of my best laughs hearing my oldest teenagers and his friends getting spooked and scared.

-Before proceeding to read about Six Flags Great Adventure Fright Fest Fright After Dark, please know that this blog post does contain scary images reflective of what we saw at Great Adventure’s Fright Fest over the past few years.
+Before proceeding to read about Six Flags Great Adventure Fright Fest Fright After Dark, please know that this blog post does contain scary images reflective of what we have seen at Great Adventure’s Fright Fest over the past few years.

 Six Flags Great Adventure Fright Fest Fright by Night Notes to Know